KanielDatz/UnWEn-nnUNet/readme.md

-# Welcome to the new nnU-Net!
+# Welcome to UnWEn-nnU-Net!
+# UnWEn-nnU-Net stands for Uncertainty Weighted Ensemble no new U-Net
+# This is a fork of the amazing work on nn-Unet.
 Click [here](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1) if you were looking for the old one instead.

 Coming from V1?
 Check out the [TLDR Migration Guide](documentation/tldr_migration_guide_from_v1.md).
 Reading the rest of the documentation is still strongly recommended ;-)